 The California Burger from Coleman is topped with Monterey Jack cheese, pecan-smoked bacon, avocado, tomato, alfalfa sprouts, and creamy Dijon dressing (and add a couple of jalapeños if you’re feeling it).
 It’s a perpetual favorite among locals at this Mount Pleasant staple.

 Sesame Burgers & BeerAddress and Info

 This sucker would make Elvis proud.
 The house-ground beef is topped with healthy servings of homemade peanut butter and sliced banana, which come together in an unexpectedly delicious way.
 Try it with a side of fries and homemade ketchup.
-This spot's got a number of unique burger creations on the menu and will even do a trio of sliders for those of you who are indecisive.
+Sesame has a number of unique burger creations on the menu and will even do a duo of sliders for those of you who are indecisive.

 The Eye Opener

 Moe’s Crosstown TavernAddress and Info

 The guys at Moe’s know that putting an egg on anything instantly makes it a breakfast item, so for those of you who want an excuse to eat a burger at 9am, the Eye Opener is for you.
 In addition to the fried egg, the hand-pattied ground chuck burger is topped with cheddar cheese and bacon to round out the experience.